mohamedalaa4j/Portfolio/README.md

 - Exercise name pronunciation
 - BMI calculator with Metric/US unites
 - History to track your activities
-- No internet connection needed
+- No internet connection is needed

 ## Screenshots